 Experienced medical malpractice law firm serving Washington, DC and Maryland

-From offices in Baltimore and Washington, DC, our legal team at Schochor, Federico and Staton, P.A. is committed to providing you skilled legal representation and advice if you are injured through medical mistake and negligence.
+From offices in Baltimore and Washington, DC, our legal team at Schochor, Staton, Goldberg, and Cardea, P.A. is committed to providing you skilled legal representation and advice if you are injured through medical mistake and negligence.
 Contact us today to schedule a free consultation to discuss your case.